 Although Wavefront supports high cardinality for time series data, to avoid high cardinality issues, consider the following recommendations:

-- The metric names are stable and do not change.
+- Ensure that the metric names are stable and do not change.

-- You keep source names stable.
+- Keep source names stable.
 Source names change over time, but make sure that they don’t change frequently.

-- Make sure that in Kubernetes, where point tags are usually called labels, you add only the point tags that you really need.
+- In Kubernetes, where point tags are usually called labels, add only the point tags that you really need.